barkingiguana/barkingiguana.github.com/_posts/2011-12-05-principles-of-service-design-program-to-an-interface.md

 ---
-title: Principles of Service Design: Program to an Interface
+title: "Principles of Service Design: Program to an Interface"
 layout: post
 author: Craig
 ---